marczz/mzlinux_pages/media/media_players.md

 {{< iref  "#mpv" "Mpv" >}}.

-Most of the big streaming services are supported, such as: Twitch, YouTube, Livestream, Dailymotion, facebook, pluzz, vimeo, and a [huge list of site supporting plugins ](https://streamlink.github.io/plugin_matrix.html).
+Most of the big streaming services are supported, such as: Twitch, YouTube, Livestream, Dailymotion,  pluzz, vimeo, and a [huge list of site supporting plugins ](https://streamlink.github.io/plugin_matrix.html).

 Streamlink is in Debian.